Here Are Your 2017 MTV Video Music Award Winners

 Big Sean - “Light” (Race) (Def Jam)

-Alessia Cara - “Scars To Your Beautiful” (Body image) (Def Jam)
+Alessia Cara - “Scars to Your Beautiful” (Body image) (Def Jam)

 Taboo ft.
 Shailene Woodley - “Stand Up / Stand N Rock #NoDAPL” (Environment)